Cutwork Embroidery Techniques: A Step-by-Step Guide for Beginners

 Here's the key to achieving beautiful, even stitches:

-Lift the corded edge: Gently lift the corded edge with your needle before pushing it into the fabric.
-This will help you stay close to each line and avoid wobbly stitching.
+Lift the corded edge: Gently lift the corded edge with your needle as you guide it into the fabric, ensuring a close, straight stitch that avoids wobbles.

 Remember, It's Okay to Be Imperfect